other Agfa cameras in my collection:

 I didn't realise this at the time I bought the camera, but the seller was local, and supplied a copy of the original purchase receipt.
 My camera hasn't travelled very far.
 It was purchased new on 10th September 1980, for £49.95, from

-Turners in Pink Lane, Newcastle-upon-Tyne, a few miles away from where I live.
+Turners in Pink Lane, Newcastle-upon-Tyne, a few miles away from where I lived (at that time).

 The camera came with batteries installed, which was a bit of a bonus since it's given me a pool of three more working mercury cells.